 Rising inflation concerns buoyed the performance of many commodities in 2021, while war, spiking interest rates, reinstated lockdowns, and fears of an impending recession complicated matters in 2022.
-The next year was even more difficult for commodities, which were heavily influenced by geopolitical events, central bank activity, and supply-and-demand dynamics.
-Other factors, like the fluctuating value of the US dollar, also played a more prominent role in 2023.
-The Bloomberg Commodity Index lost almost 8% in 2023, while the Morningstar US Market Index gained 26%.
+The next year was even more difficult for commodities, which were heavily influenced by geopolitical events, central bank activity, supply-and-demand dynamics, and the fluctuating value of the US dollar.
+Though the overall outcome differed, such themes continued into 2024-complicated by amplified tensions around petroleum production, fizzling excitement over a green energy transition, and another incredible year for gold.
+The Bloomberg Commodity Index gained 5.4%% in 2024, while the Morningstar US Market Index returned 24%.